bbustin/bbustin/content/posts/2025-02-07_foray_into_agentic_ai.md

 There are still two large problems at this point:

 1. It is using the CPU, not the GPU.
-I will need to try to get it to use the MLX framework, if possible.
+I will need to try to get it to use the MPS (Metal Performance Shaders), if possible.
 2. I am getting this error:
 ````
 Here is the plan of action that I will follow to solve the task: